genomicsITER/COVID-19/README.md

 <a name="Acknowledgements"></a>
 ## Acknowledgements ##
-> Section to highlight the main contributors of many links within this repository.
+> Section to highlight the contributors of many links within this repository.
+> Want to share your relevant links?
+Place a Direct Message to @resocios in Twitter.
 <ul>
   <li>Agust&iacute;n Valenzuela (ULL)</li>
   <li>Carlos Javier P&eacute;z (ULL)</li>